 The Maryland Department of Agriculture does not have jurisdiction over the processing, sale, or distribution of industrial hemp.
 The department does not have referrals or market information at this time.

-Maryland Department of Agriculture Turf & Seed Section 50 Harry S Truman Pkwy | Annapolis, MD 21401 Phone: 410-841-5960 mda.hemp@maryland.gov
+Maryland Department of Agriculture

+Turf & Seed Section 50 Harry S.Truman Pkwy | Annapolis, MD 21401 Phone: 410-841-5960 | Email: mda.hemp@maryland.gov www.mda.maryland.gov